 - Camera: 4K unstabilized/1080p stabilized

 - PROS: Stabilized video, Brushless motors, return to home, GPS, 4K camera, Orbit/Journey/Follow Me Modes

-- CONS: Bluetooth Controller is not included in some packags, limited range, limited flight time
+- CONS: Bluetooth Controller is not included in some packages, limited range, limited flight time, could be more compact

 - Price: $150-200

 Order the Breeze from Amazon Check for Breeze Deals from Walmart Order the Breeze from B & H Photo

 Bugs 5W/ JJPRO Epik

 The MJX Bugs 5W and JJPRO Epik ($130-199) are both solid brushless GPS drones.
 They are full-featured GPS drones with 1080p cameras.
 You will get return home, follow me, orbit as well as waypoint modes.
 The camera is adjustable from the remote, so you can line up your pictures and video from your FPV feed.
 The differences between the Bugs 5W and Epik are only cosmetic so you’ll want to choose the one with the best price.

 - Flight Time: 18 minutes

 - Camera: 1080p